tomelrod/ansible-role-network_interfaces/README.md

              address: 192.168.10.18/24
              gateway: 192.168.10.1

+8) If resolvconf package should be used, it is possible to add some DNS configurations

+      dns-nameserver: [ "8.8.8.8", "8.8.4.4" ]
+      dns-search: "search.mydomain.tdl"
+      dns-domain: "mydomain.tdl"

 Create a playbook which applies this role to all hosts as shown below, and run the playbook.
 All the servers should have their network interfaces configured